sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupLinear.md

 Creates a stream by setting the start time to `block.timestamp`, and the end time to the sum of `block.timestamp` and `params.durations.total.
 The stream is funded by `msg.sender` and is wrapped in an ERC-721 NFT.

-Emits a {CreateLockupLinearStream} and a {Transfer} event.
+Emits a {Transfer} and {CreateLockupLinearStream} event.
 Requirements:

 - All requirements in {createWithRange} must be met for the calculated parameters.